 Home & Work

 We use energy in homes and commercial buildings in similar ways.
-We keep rooms at comfortable temperatures, provide lighting, heat water for bathing and hand washing, and power computers, copiers, appliances, and other technologies.
-Many of these luxuries weren’t even possible 100 years ago—and they require a lot of energy.
-In 2008, 41% of all the energy consumed in the United States went to powering homes and commercial buildings.
+We keep rooms at a comfortable temperature, illuminate our spaces, heat water for bathing and laundry, and depend on computers, copiers, appliances, and other technologies.
+So perhaps it is not surprising that in 2015, 40% of all the energy consumed in the United States went to powering homes and commercial buildings.

-In U.S. homes, natural gas is the most widely used energy source (49%), followed by the secondary energy source, electricity, at 39%.
-That’s reversed in commercial buildings, where electricity (55%) is depended on more than natural gas (32%).
-The commercial sector includes a broad array of building types, including offices, grocery stores, sports arenas, schools, shopping malls, hotels, and hospitals.
-Practically any space where groups gather falls into this economic sector.
-The energy needs for these different buildings vary but when viewed as a whole, more than half of the energy used in commercial buildings goes to just heating (36%) and lighting (21%).
+In 2015, natural gas and electricity were tied for the leading source of energy used in homes, with each at 42%.
+The same two energy sources predominate in commercial buildings, where electricity (53%) and natural gas (39%) provide nearly all the energy consumed.
+The commercial sector includes a broad array of building types, including offices, stores, sports arenas, schools, shopping malls, hotels, and hospitals.
+The energy needs for these different buildings vary but when viewed as a whole, more than half of the energy used in commercial buildings goes to just two functions: heating (36%) and lighting (21%).
 Within this sector, retail stores and service buildings use the most total energy (20%), followed by office buildings (17%) and schools (13%).

 Efficiency of energy use in commercial buildings has also been impacted by minimum efficiency standards for equipment and products that use energy, such as heating and cooling components, light fixtures, and more.

 Following the advent of state and then national appliance efficiency standards in the 1980s, the nation realized dramatic improvements in the energy efficiency of new refrigerators, air conditioners, clothes washers, and other appliances.
 In the 30 years from 1972 to 2001, for example, the average electricity use of new refrigerators sold in the United States declined by a remarkable 70%.